Piotr12/sidenotex/prompts/step002.md

 + Text => a long description users will be adding)
 + Author => a foreign key to the user table
 + Domain => string, user domain (duplicate, for easier selection of annotations by domain)

+## Step002.3

+On User dashboard list the Sidenotes User Created, allow adding new one, editing or removing existing one.